angular/prophecy/README.md

  * Add A+ tests for PromiseMock.
 This implementation is copied from Traceur (which is ported from V8).
 The Traceur implementation is already passing A+ tests.
 This project should have the tests as well.
- * Refactor to make PromiseBackend a singleton that gets instantiated (i.e. all tasks should share one queue).
-This will improve testability, so that properties aren't set on the constructor when initialized.
  * Add src/index.js to export items that should be available at runtime.
  * Add build process